AleRoss97/epaper/README.md

 Opened issues:

-- Reading from the display always reads 0 - This is not a big issue since no values need to be red from the display, however **this makes the self test fail**.
+- Reading from the display always reads 0 - This is not a big issue since no values need to be red from the display, however **this makes the self test fail** but everything else works ok.

 ## Work in progress